 Manufacturers give three reasons for their use of plastic:

 Unfortunately, ABS plastic degrades over time from exposure to ultraviolet and is not dimensionally stable.
-It expands and contacts more than most other plastics with temperature changes making tight tolerances challenging to maintain.
+It expands and contracts more than most other plastics with temperature changes, making tight tolerances challenging to maintain.

 Better wands are made of metal, insulated against excessive heat transmittal.